Other people in your household

 Child benefit can be paid in respect of a qualifying young person aged 19 who is in full time non-advanced education or on an approved training course that begins before their 19th birthday.
 This means the qualifying young person can continue their education without child benefit stopping.
 Child personal allowances and premiums in Housing Benefit and Council Tax Support can continue to be paid, providing they are a qualifying young person, until their 20th birthday.

 Entitlement ends on the child benefit terminal date, that is, the earlier date of the qualifying young person either:-

 Second Adult Rebate - Council Tax

 This kind of help may be available if you are the liable person for Council Tax and your income and/or capital is too high to qualify for benefit and someone else in your household has a low income.
-Please see related pages for further information.
+Please note this rebate is only available to pension-age customers.